SAP-samples/btp-ai-sustainability-bootcamp/README.md

 Exercise manuals are available [here](exercises) if you would like to replicate the solution on your own BTP account.

 ## Known Issues
 IoT Gateway part is out of the scope in this sample.
-However, in a real-life project, IoT Gateway is required for IoT sensor data streaming and ingetion.
+However, in a real-life project, IoT Gateway is required for IoT sensor data streaming and ingestion.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/btp-ai-core-bootcamp/issues) in this repository if you find a bug or have questions about the content.